+How does my customer experience the relationship with my company?

-PRE-PURCHASE: Includes all a customer's interactions up until they decide to satisfy a need by making a purchase.
+- 1. Pre-purchase.
+Includes all a customer's interactions up until they decide to satisfy a need by making a purchase.
 At Phase 5 we often refer to an early period we call "awakening," in which awareness and understanding is developing.
-During pre-purchase, the journey maps a customer's interactions with:

-- The product category, including your competitors - Your brand - The environment: other sources of influence and information including friends and peers (social networks), media of all sorts, professional connections, and so on.

-PURCHASE: Not just the literal issuing of a PO or swiping of a card, but including the actual selection of a particular product / service.
-The CJM captures factors that might:

-- Influence brand selection

-- Stop, delay or hasten a purchase

-- Increase or reduce spend

-POST PURCHASE: From receiving delivery through the conclusion of all interactions that involve the brand, product, or service.
-In transactional businesses, this also may involve the customer going back into the market to become a prospect - the whole process of building awareness and interest begins anew.
-Activities to watch:

-- Use of the product or service - Rectifying problems encountered, including through customer service - Word of mouth that loops back to the pre-purchase stage for others
+During pre-purchase, the journey maps a customer's interactions with: - The product category, including your competitors - Your brand - The environment: other sources of influence and information including friends and peers (social networks), media of all sorts, professional connections, and so on. - 2.
+Purchase.
+Not just the literal issuing of a PO or swiping of a card, but including the actual selection of a particular product / service.
+The CJM captures factors that might: - o Influence brand selection - Stop, delay or hasten a purchase - Increase or reduce spend - 3.
+Post purchase.
+From receiving delivery through the conclusion of all interactions that involve the brand, product, or service.
+In transactional businesses, this also may involve the customer going back into the market to become a prospect the whole process of building awareness and interest begins anew.
+Activities to watch: - Use of the product or service - Rectifying problems encountered, including through customer service - Word of mouth that loops back to the pre-purchase stage for others

-Conceptual Customer Journey Map
+Conceptual customer journey map